 Labral tears are a common injury of the hip, particularly with young athletes who may have underlying hip anatomy issues, such as hip dysplasia or impingement.
 Treatments for labral tears range from rest and physical therapy to open surgery.
 Recovery (and time away from sports) can take days, weeks, or even months.

 It’s important that anyone with hip pain see a physician as soon as possible in order to limit pain and damage to the hip.
-Dr. Young-Jo Kim, a pediatric and young adult orthopedic hip specialist and director of the Orthopedic and Sports Medicine Center at Boston Children’s Hospital, discusses the causes of labral tears and his treatment philosophy.
+Dr. Young-Jo Kim, a pediatric and young adult orthopedic hip specialist and director of the Child and Young Adult Hip Preservation Program at Boston Children’s Hospital, discusses the causes of labral tears and his treatment philosophy.

 When you see a patient who has labral tear, how does that appointment usually go?